4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

 able to calcuate the tilt angle of the sensor, you would need access to acceleration and gyro measurements for all three axis of the sensor.
 Another example could be parameterized wave spectrum data, where the spectrum is only fully described when you have all parameters available.
-With ``fourinsight.engineroom.utils``, such groups of sequential data can be retrieved from their source using 'data source' objects.
+With :mod:`fourinsight.engineroom.utils`, such groups of sequential data can be retrieved from their source using 'data source' objects.
-The ``DrioDataSource`` class provides an interface to handle groups of timeseries data from the DataReservoir.io.
-Other data sources can set ut by inheriting from ``BaseDataSource``.
+The :class:`DrioDataSource` class provides an interface to download groups of timeseries data from the DataReservoir.io.
+Other data sources can be set ut by inheriting from :class:`BaseDataSource`, and overriding the abstract method, ``_get()``, and the abstract property, ``labels``.

+A :class:`DrioDataSource` object is initialized with a :class:`datareservoirio.Client` object and a dictionary containing labels and timeseries IDs as key/value pairs.

 .. code-block:: python